-Hobart is not only a lovely city with a world-famous museum, but it is also the perfect base for exploring the broader region.
-Once you’ve covered all the things to do in Hobart, it’s time to hit the road.
-Day trips from Hobart will take you from the sparkling blue waters of Wineglass Bay to the misty forests of the remote southern tip of the island.
+Hobart is not only a lovely city with a world-famous museum but also the perfect base for exploring the broader region.
+Once you’ve done all the things to do in Hobart, it’s time to hit the road.

 Wineglass Bay & Freycinet National Park